-“Despite a lot of progress our charity has made over the past year being reversed, as a result of the pandemic a lot more people are aware of inequality and passionate about making a change, which I haven’t previously seen in my career.
+“Despite a lot of our charities progress being reversed , the pandemic has made a lot more people aware of inequality and more passion about making a change, which I haven’t previously seen in my career.

-Just before Christmas, in the Ipsos MORI’s Issues index, for the first time ever the public is more motivated about issues in inequality.
+Just before Christmas, The Ipsos MORI’s Issues index showed that for the first time ever the public is more motivated about issues of inequality.
 I think this is also influenced by our working environment, where we have found ourselves all looking into each other’s homes.
 People are acknowledging that everything is connected.
 If you cannot eat breakfast because you are living in food poverty, this has a material effect on your academic performance.

 Outside of The Brilliant Club, I look after the government Opportunity Area in Bradford.
-The most recent survey we did, over half the children are regularly worrying about their parental household income.
+The most recent survey we did showed that over half the children are regularly worrying about their parental household income.
 If a child is worrying about money and bringing this into their classroom, it will undoubtedly have an effect on their ability to engage cognitively with their learning material.

 We cannot think in single systems if we want to create a better future for children after Covid.
 We are seeing a lot more joined up thinking about how we can make change.”

 What have you seen to be the effect of this mass solidarity?